The Fu (2009) Positive Relation between Idiosyncratic Volatility and Expected Returns Is Due to Look-Ahead Bias

-Expected idiosyncratic volatility and its relation to the expected return of Fu (2009) can be closely replicated, but only when we include all information up to t when estimating the idiosyncratic volatility of t.
-Since look-ahead bias may exist, we re-estimate the expected idiosyncratic volatility using information only up to t−1.
-We find no significant relation between idiosyncratic volatility and return, and our results are robust to the sample extended to before and after that of Fu (2009).
+Expected idiosyncratic volatility and its positive relation to expected returns of Fu (2009) can be closely replicated, but only when we include information up to time t to estimate the idiosyncratic volatility at time t.
+Since this involves look-ahead bias, we re-estimate expected idiosyncratic volatility using information only up to time t - 1.
+We find no significant relation between idiosyncratic volatility and returns, and our results are robust to the sample periods extended to before and after that of Fu (2009).
 Our findings are consistent with the fact that idiosyncratic risk is not priced.

 Keywords: Idiosyncratic Volatility, look-ahed bias